BroadbandForum/usp-test/index.md

 <h4 id="test-metrics-7">Test Metrics</h4>
 <ol type="1">
 <li><p>The EUT sends an AddResp message.</p></li>
 <li><p>The AddResp contains a single CreatedObjectResult that has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure element contains an err_code of “7017”, “Object could not be created”.</p></li>
+The OperationFailure element contains an err_code of “7011”, “Invalid type”.</p></li>
 </ol>
 <h3 id="add-message-with-allow-partial-true-required-parameters-fail-multiple-objects">1.9 Add message with allow partial true, required parameters fail, multiple objects</h3>
 <h4 id="purpose-9">Purpose</h4>